Skip to main content

 Text

-This allows you to specify up to 5 different colors based on the values in your properties:
+This allows you to specify up to 5 different colors based on the values in your properties.
+Eg in this example the features in the file have a property named "CNTR_CODE".
+If the value of CNTR_CODE is "DE" then the fill color will be yellow, etc.

 alt text